 Around this time Alison became known in the rowing world as ‘Wilma’ after the character in The Flintstones which was constantly on TV around then.
 “It was during Henley time, and we’d been out training and then gone back to a friend’s house to get glammed up for an afternoon in the Stewards Enclosure.
 I’d gone upstairs in my rowing kit and then come down in my dress and everything, and my friend Lance said, ‘Oh, you look just like Wilma Flintstone!’
 And it just stuck and everyone started calling me Wilma.
 It was the era of nicknames – almost everybody who rowed had a nickname, either funny, rude or just pointless, so I got off quite lightly!”

 ‘Wilma’ was finally selected to row in the GB lightweight four in 1991 which was a ‘restart ‘ year, in a lot of ways, with many of the previous lightweight rowers moving on to other things and also a change of coach.
 That said, she had to fight to be kept in contention after a steering disaster at an early-season trial.
-“We were doing various scratch pairs and were being timed going up and down the lake in Peterborough.,” she explains.
+“We were doing various scratch pairs and were being timed going up and down the lake in Peterborough,” she explains.
 “The clock was stopped while you turned round, but you were only allowed to spend a certain amount of time doing that.
 Well, one of the combinations I was ended up half way up the sloping back at the end of the course, so we took too long turning round and that skewed the results so I was taken out of the equation for the sweep rowing and put into a double for the first international regattas that year.
 I just remember arguing with the coach because it wasn’t right and as I proved later on I should have been in the crew.”

 Her four, with Katie Brownlow at stroke, Annamarie Stapleton at 3, Claire Davies at 2 and Wilma rowing at bow and also steering, won the silver medal in Vienna.
 “I can’t actually remember much about the race now,” she says, smiling, “But afterwards it was just amazing, really, really amazing!”

-The 1991 silver medal was a joy for all of them, but when almost the same crew (with Tonia Williams instead of Katie) got another in 1992 it was a bitter disappointment as they’d led the race until the last few strokes when the Australians just managed to get past them.
+The 1991 silver medal was a joy for all of them, but when almost the same crew (with Tonia Williams instead of Katie) got another in 1992 it was a bitter disappointment as they’d led the race until the last few strokes when the Australians just managed to edge past them.
 There were various factors which contributed to this.

-In 1993, with Jane Hall now in the crew instead of Claire Davies, they had a “golden year” – both literally and figuratively – getting everything right, and winning the first GB women’s sweep gold medal.
+In 1993, with Jane Hall now in the crew instead of Claire Davies, they had a “golden year” – both figuratively and literally – getting everything right, and winning the first GB women’s sweep gold medal.
 “We were on a roll right from the beginning,” Wilma remembers, adding, “And afterwards we got invited to the BBC Sports Personality of the Year and that was also the year I met my husband, so that just topped it off!”
 Wilma and Annamarie also became the first British women to have won three World Championships rowing medals.

 The same crew remained together in 1994, when they won their third silver medal which they were relieved to get after a season beset with difficulties.
 With four medals apiece, Annamarie and her crewmate Alison ‘Wilma’ Brownless further cemented their standing as the most successful British female rowers ever at that time.